 Drivers must proceed with caution at all times as not to cause injury or exceed the 10 mph speed limit.
 All vehicles must be parked in designated and lined parking spaces only.
-NO PARKING is permitted in the fire lanes, bus lane or on the grass.
+NO PARKING is permitted in the fire lanes or on the grass.
 Vehicles found in unauthorized spots may be subject to ticketing.
-Extra parking can be found nearby at the Board Office or Grover Middle School.